- November 8, 2015

 After I took the vintage machine for their little airing, my friend remarked positively on the Pfaff.
 That little compliment along with having sewn curtains for Monique a few weeks ago did it – it was high time to get old 262 going again.

 (in case you’re wondering: sewing curtains on the other machines is fine, but it feels like I’m pushing it too hard when I sew at maximum speed for a certain length of time.
 The Pfaff 238 must have spoiled me, as it was such a beast.
 The 262 isn’t as strong, but still has a 1.12 amp motor which will fare better with curtains and denim than the Janome’s 0.7 amp motor.)

 Anyhow, try as I might, the 262 does not want to be reasoned with – it only wants to do a zigzag.
-Since opening her up, I’ve joined a couple of groups of vintage sewing machine enthusiasts and created the video above so that they could weigh in as to what the problem might be (bigger video can be found here).
+Since opening her up, I’ve joined a couple of groups of vintage sewing machine enthusiasts and created the video above so that they could weigh in as to what the problem might be.

 I apologize to those of you who have no interest in sewing and/or vintage machines – I’ll be back on track soon.
 In any case, all my knitting is secret at the moment so I wouldn’t have anything to tell you about even if I wasn’t so enthralled with gears.